For Emergencies 24/7, call 203-562-4020

-The water that the RWA delivers to your property contains no lead.
-But lead was used in the past for home plumbing and even some of the service lines that connect our customers to our system.
+The water delivered by RWA mains contains no lead.
+But lead was used in the past for home plumbing and even some of the service lines that connect customers to our system.
 If it is determined that you have a lead or galvanized steel service line that requires replacement, we will replace it at no additional cost to you.

 A water service line is the customer-owned pipe that carries water from the RWA main to your home plumbing.
 Service lines made from lead and galvanized steel, which can have lead contamination, were sometimes used in older homes and should be replaced.